zendesk/ruby-kafka/README.md

 #### Asynchronously Producing Messages

-A normal producer will block while `#deliver_messages` is sending messages to Kafka, possible for tens of seconds or even minutes at a time, depending on your timeout and retry settings.
+A normal producer will block while `#deliver_messages` is sending messages to Kafka, possibly for tens of seconds or even minutes at a time, depending on your timeout and retry settings.
 Furthermore, you have to call `#deliver_messages` manually, with a frequency that balances batch size with message delay.

 In order to avoid blocking during message deliveries you can use the _asynchronous producer_ API.
 It is mostly similar to the synchronous API, with calls to `#produce` and `#deliver_messages`.
 The main difference is that rather than blocking, these calls will return immediately.
 The actual work will be done in a background thread, with the messages and operations being sent from the caller over a thread safe queue.